-E-commerce, simply defined, is commerce conducted through electronic means.
-However, throughout the decades the way we define, appreciate, and use the word “electronic” has evolved heavily due to technological advancements.
-Consequently, we have developed different definitions, measures, and scope of “e-commerce”.
+E-Commerce, simply defined, is commerce conducted through electronic means.
+However, throughout the decades, the way we define, appreciate, and use the word “electronic” has evolved heavily due to technological advancements.
+Consequently, different definitions, measures, and scopes of “e-Commerce” have emerged.

-Various definitions of E-commerce are recognized by different organizations, but for this roadmap, the PSA’s definition , adopted from the OECD , is used:
+Various definitions of e-Commerce are recognized by different organizations, but for this roadmap, the Philippine Statistics Authority (PSA) definition, adopted from the Organisation for Economic Co-operation and Development (OECD), is used:

 “The sale of purchase of goods and services, whether between businesses, households, individuals, governments, and other public or private organizations, conducted over computer-mediated networks.
 The goods and services are ordered over those networks, but the payment and the ultimate delivery of the good or service may be conducted on or offline.”

-This definition is likewise consistent with the broader definition of the World Trade Organization:
+This PSA’s definition is likewise consistent with the broader definition of the World Trade Organization (WTO):

-“the production, distribution, marketing, sale, or delivery of goods and services via electronic means, including internet retail, digital media, online travel, ride-hailing, and digital financial services.
+““...the production, distribution, marketing, sale, or delivery of goods and services via electronic means.”

 Economics of e-Commerce

 Without being perfectly efficient, e-Commerce is noticeably faster and cheaper than traditional economic transactions, as it lowers friction by reducing the cost of exchanging information.
 The reduction of information asymmetry and creation of mutual value then depends on the level of collaboration, complementarity, connectivity, and, ultimately, the ability of e-Commerce participants to exchange and make use of information available in the ecosystem.